The ultimate guide to Newquay’s Towan Beach – everything you need to know to maximise your visit

 The Promenade

 Lusted after for its on-trend beach huts that rock a rainbow of colours, Towan Promenade is an Instagrammers dream.
 It’s one big glut of deliciousness where you can grab a milkshake or something freshly squeezed from Blue Bird Juice Bar, pick up cakes, Cornish pasties and more from the Beach Bakery, or enjoy an obligatory beachside indulgence from the Kelly’s of Cornwall ice cream van.
-There’s also a new fish and chip shop and a soon-to-open bar, and if that doesn’t satisfy your hunger nip across to Barefoot on the Beach which sits in a raised position overlooking Towan Beach from the left (top tip: Newquay Activity Centre customers can flash their discount card here to get a tasty wedge off their bill!).
+There’s also a new fish and chip shop and a soon-to-open bar, and if that doesn’t satisfy your hunger nip across to the Coconut Shy which sits in a raised position overlooking Towan Beach from the left.

 Towan Promenade has also got it covered when it comes to all the usual beach clobber.
 For buckets and spades to discounted surf wear call into The Point Surf Shop, and if it’s deckchairs, surf boards, stand up paddleboards or kayaks you’re after, Towan Surf Hire will fix you up on an hourly to weekly basis.
 These guys also have a handy locker system so that you don’t have to worry about your valuables while you’re enjoying the beach and – what every salty skinned and sandy pawed beach goer wants – warm showers.